 The shrub or small tree, 4.6 to 6 m (15 to 20 ft) high at maturity, bears shiny green, elliptic leaves and white, fragrant flowers that bloom for only a few days.
 During the six or seven months after flowering, the fruit develops, changing from light green to red and, ultimately, when fully ripe and ready for picking, to deep crimson.
-The mature fruit, known as a cherry, grows in clusters attached to the limb by very short stems, and it usually contains two seeds, or beans, surrounded by a sweet pulp.
+The mature fruit, known as a cherry, grows in clusters attached to the limb by very short stems, and usually contains two seeds, or beans, surrounded by a sweet pulp.

 The coffee tree produces its first full crop when it is about 5 years old.
-Thereafter it produces consistently for 15 or 20 years.
+Thereafter, it produces consistently for 15 or 20 years.
 Some trees yield 0.9 to 1.3 kg (2 to 3 lb) of marketable beans annually, but 0.45 kg (1 lb) is considered an average annual yield.
-Hence the high price of coffee compared to tea.
+This explains the high price of coffee compared to tea.
 Coffee picking is a highly skilled activity and it is only recently that the more prosperous growing countries have begun to use mechanised methods, in conjunction with optical detection systems to weed out the unripe beans.

-There is an unfortunate though very rare occurrence of over-fermented beans, which have been trapped in the machinery, escaping detection -one such bean will contaminate any coffee ground withit, making it foul and extremely bitter.
-These are sometimes known in the trade as 'stinker beans' and particularly affect Kenyan coffee.
+There is an unfortunate though very rare occurrence of over-fermented beans, which have been trapped in the machinery, escaping detection – one such bean will contaminate any coffee ground with it, making it foul and extremely bitter.
+These are sometimes known in the trade as ‘stinker beans’ and particularly affect Kenyan coffee.

 As with decaffeinated coffee, instant does not have to taste a lot worse.
 However, to pay for the extra processing, the giant corporations who control the instant market compensate by using inferior beans with plenty of robusta.
-Instant that tested as good as medium quality ground coffee would inevitably cost more.
+Instant coffee that tastes as good as medium quality ground coffee would inevitably cost more.